thomazbastiaanssen/Volatility/README.md

 ## Input data

 The main `volatility` function does all the heavy lifting here.
-It expects two objects.
+It expects two objects:

 -   `counts`, a microbiome feature count table, with columns as samples and rows and features.
--   `metadata`, a vector in the same order as the count table, denoting which samples are from the same source.
-    -   the column `mouse_ID` in `vola_metadata` is appropriate for
-        this.
+    -   The `vola_genus_table` object is an example of an appropriately formatted count table.

 ``` r
 vola_genus_table[4:10,1:2]